tetedange13/IRMB/README.md

 * Only chr22 from GRCh37 is analyzed

-* Recommand 'base recalibration' step is skipped
+* Recommended 'base recalibration' step is skipped

 * A STAR index is built with a given read length
   Here iGenomes' index is 100 pb and GIAB data are 150 pb